Scandinavian-Polish Chamber of Commerce (SPCC)

 § 5

-The Chamber shall have no governing powers, and its operations shall not affect the independence of its members, nor interfere in their internal matters.
+The Chamber has no discretionary powers and its operation shall not breach the autonomy of its members or interfere in their internal affairs.

 § 6

 l.
-The responsibilities of the Chamber shall include:
+The Chamber shall have the following obligations:

 § 7

-1. The Chamber shall accomplish its statutory responsibilities through:
+1. The Chamber performs its statutory obligations by:

-1) Liaison with central and local administrations, local government authorities and any other national or international organisations, as well as diplomatic and commercial representations in Nordic Countries and Poland;
+1) co-operating with state and self-government administrations bodies, self-government authorities and other domestic and foreign organizations as well as diplomatic and commercial agencies of the Nordic Countries and Poland,

-4) Initiation and expansion of economic cooperation with domestic and foreign business entities, research institutions, local governments, etc;
+4) establishing and developing economic cooperation with domestic and foreign business entities, scientific units, self-government organizations and others,

-9) Organisation and co-organisation of national and international fairs and exhibitions, as well as any other promotional events.
+9) organizing and co-organizing fairs and exhibitions in Poland and abroad as well as other promotional events.

-2. The Chamber’s operations are divided into the four permanent national sections: Danish, Swedish, Finnish and Norwegian.
-Members shall belong to the section with which they are most associated through their origin and type of activities.
+2. The Chamber operates in 4 permanent national sections, namely: Danish, Swedish, Finnish and Norwegian.
+Members belong to the national section they are most closely related with considering their origin or conducted activity.

 § 8

-- it is a Polish or international entity permanently involved in business activities in at least one Scandinavian country;
+- they are Polish or international entities conducting their business operations permanently in at least one of the Scandinavian countries,

-2. The membership of the Chamber is divided into the following categories:
+2. The memberships in the Chamber are of the following different categories:

-b/ Individual members who may be natural persons only,
+b/ individual personal members who can be natural persons only,

-4. Natural persons may exercise their rights and obligations either personally or through a proxy provided that such persons are fully capable of taking legal acts.
+4. Natural persons perform their rights and obligations in person or by proxy - provided they persons having full legal capacity.

-5. Members of the Chamber or their representatives may represent any other members for the Chamber's purposes under powers of attorney specifying the scope of their representation.
+5. Members of the Chamber or their proxies may represent other members in the Chamber's works based on appropriate powers of attorney indicating the scope of respective representations.

 § 9

-1. Members of the Chamber shall be entitled to:
+1. Members of the Chamber have the right to:

-1) Elect and be elected to sit on the Chamber’s governing bodies;
+1) Elect and be elected to the bodies of the Chamber,

-2) Benefit from the Chamber’s services and participate in all forms of its activities;
+2) Use services of the Chamber and participate in any of its operations,

-4) Attend General Meetings of Members as well as meetings of any other of the Chamber’s governing bodies at which issues directly related to thereto are considered;
+4) Participate in the Members General Meetings an in meetings of other bodies of the Chamber during which any issues directly related to them are to be examined,

 2. Members of the Chamber are obliged to:

-2) Observe the provisions of the Chamber ‘s Articles of Association as well as the rules and resolutions of its governing bodies,
+2) Observe the provisions of the Statutes of the Chamber as well as the regulations and resolutions of its bodies,

-3) Participate in the achievement of the Chamber’s statutory goals,
+3) Participate in the performance of the Chamber statutory objectives,

-3. Honorary members shall exercise the rights of the Chamber’s members except for active and passive voting rights pertaining to elect the Chamber’s governing bodies and comply with the obligations except for the payment of membership fees.
+3. Honorary members exercise the rights of the members, except for active and passive electoral rights pertaining to the Chamber bodies and observe the obligations of the same, except for the obligation to pay the membership fees.

-4. Individual members shall exercise the rights and comply with the obligations of the Chamber’s members, except for the active and passive voting rights to elect the Chamber’s governing bodies.
+4. Individual members exercise the rights and observe the obligations of the members, except for the active and passive electoral rights pertaining to the Chamber bodies.

 § 10